 When considering the clinical application of BCI for communication, individuals with SSPI are an obvious target population.
-BCI technology has the potential to profoundly change their lives by providing an alternative access method in the absence of reliable motor movement or when other forms of augmentative and alternative communication (AAC) have failed [112, 137, 164].
+BCI technology has the potential to profoundly change their lives by providing an alternative access method in the absence of reliable motor movement or when other forms of AAC have failed [112], [137], [164].
 Indeed, individuals with SSPI are typically unable to use common modes of communication such as speech, writing, or gestures to express themselves.